AndresJejen/Project-Vision-3D/README.md

 # Project-Vision-3D
 Object detector based on Point Cloud Library and Kinnect Camera

-In this repo we will creating a awsome project that can classify objects from pointsclouds taken with a kinnect camera.
+In this repo we're creating a awesome project that can classify objects from pointsclouds taken with a kinnect camera.

-Just wait
+Feb 02 - 2020

-# WE ARE UNDER CONTRUCTION
+Finished Compilation and saving code.

 Search me on Twitter
 @andres_jejen